jshamley/employable/slides.md

 ---

-# How to be more employable
+# Being Employable

 Be excited to solve difficult problems.
 <!-- .element: class="fragment" -->

 ---

-# How to be more employable
+# Being Employable

 Learn something new every day.
 <!-- .element: class="fragment" -->

 ---

-# How to be more employable
+# Being Employable

 Be able to learn and apply on the fly.
 <!-- .element: class="fragment" -->

 ---

-# How to be more employable
+# Being Employable

 Be a mentor/helper.
 Even if you aren't a senior.
 <!-- .element: class="fragment" -->

 ---

-# How to be more employable
+# Being Employable

 Be willing to be wrong.
 <!-- .element: class="fragment" -->

 ---

-# How to be more employable
+# Being Employable

 Be willing to be in over your head
 <!-- .element: class="fragment" -->